 The new decade brings a new boldness with it.
 This new invigoration can be seen everywhere — from TV ads to billboards, and especially to web design.
 Each new year is an opportunity for reinvention, and that’s most true for 2020.
 The pressure is on to stand out in many saturated industries, but the one thing all businesses have in common is their brand.
-As businesses aim to establish a robust online presence, here are some of the biggest web design trends to watch for in 2020.
+As businesses and web design companies aim to establish a robust online presence, here are some of the biggest web design trends to watch for in 2020.
 You just might be inspired to implement some of them!

 Posted on Sep 21, 2017 by Anna Vehslage

 In history classes growing up, we’ve studied the importance of the printing press and how it led to a revolution: the rise in literacy rates and the spread of knowledge across the world.
 More recently, however, we have encountered another revolutionary invention that democratized the digital world and pioneered graphic design.
 The introduction of the Macintosh computer in 1984 changed the design world forever with its featured font menu.
 After taking a calligraphy class at Reed College, Steve Jobs understood the importance of typeface and later integrated this feature into his computer.
 This type menu has transformed design forever and become an integral part of artistic composition.
 As you devise your branding and marketing efforts, keep in mind the importance font plays in identifying with target audiences, gaining the attention of consumers and creating an image that resonates with them.

 Posted on Feb 18, 2015 by Callie Musick